What is Somatics?

 Dr. Thomas Hanna called these patterns ‘The Three Reflexes’.

-- Green Light Reflex – this is involuntary tightness in all the muscles of the back of the body.
+- Green Light Reflex – this is involuntary tension in all the muscles of the back of the body.

-- Red Light Reflex – this is involuntary tightness in all the muscles of the front of the body.
+- Red Light Reflex – this is involuntary tension in all the muscles of the front of the body.

-- Trauma Reflex – this is involuntary tightness in the muscles of one side of the body usually centred around a site of physical injury.
+- Trauma Reflex – this is involuntary tension in the muscles of one side of the body usually centred around a site of physical injury.

-There are a series of specific Somatic Movements to address all of the muscles involved in each of the reflexes described above.
-You can try these Somatic Movements here.
+There are a series of safe, simple and enjoyable Somatic Movements to address all of the muscles involved in each of the reflexes described above.
 Once you have learned them, you never have to worry about getting stuck in one of those reflexes ever again.
-Somatics takes the mystery out of muscle tension.
+Somatics takes the mystery out of chronic muscle tension and pain.

 Neck and shoulders tight after a stressful day in the office?
-No problem, I’ll do that Somatic Movement for my neck and shoulders when I get home.
+No problem, I’ll do that simple seated Somatic Movement for my neck & shoulders.
 That will have me feeling loose and comfortable in no time.

-Hips sore from that run at the weekend?
-Not for long, I’ll do that nice twisting Somatic Movement before bed tonight, the Washrag, that always makes my hips feel better.
+Hips aching after that run or hike at the weekend?
+Not for long, I’ll do that nice Hip Lift & Reach Somatic Movement before bed tonight, that always makes my hips feel better.

-Lower back feeling tight after that Deadlift PR?
-Not to worry, I know just which Somatic Movements to use to make it feel supple and strong again.
+Lower back feeling all jammed up after that Deadlift PR?
+Not to worry, I know exactly which Somatic Movement to use to make it feel supple and strong again.
 Arch & Flatten to the rescue!

 This sounds like something I need, but I have a few more questions.